Lack of providers

 Explore regional behavioral health data

-Click on the image above or visit our Insights library to see this and other data visualizations.
+Visit our Insights library to see this and other data visualizations.

 To address these issues, the Regional Commission on Community Health Improvement drew on the insights of 45 experts from social services, county government and the medical community.
 Their recommendations, released in July 2015, include integrating mental health services with medical care, expanding the use of telepsychiatry for distance treatment and using social media to reduce the stigma of mental illness.
 Links to the full set of recommendations and supporting research are below.